GET TO KNOW THE FIVE-STEP REVENUE MODEL

 1 Reply:

 FRED 82 is shaking up financial reporting with key changes to FRS 102.
-From lease accounting to revenue recognition, these updates impact 3.4M UK businesses.
+From lease accounting to revenue recognition, these updates could impact 3.4M UK businesses.
 Get ahead of the 2026 deadline.

 Big changes are coming to financial reporting, and FRED 82 is leading the way.
 If you’re wondering how the updates to FRS 102, like lease accounting and revenue recognition will impact your business, don’t worry.
 We’ve got you covered.

 At Cooper Parry, we get that compliance can feel like a headache, but getting ahead now will save you a world of hassle later.

 FRED 82 is shaking up financial reporting!
 From 1st Jan 2026, major updates to FRS 102 will transform revenue recognition, lease accounting, and more—bringing UK GAAP closer to IFRS.